 1. Dishwashing Soap: This works for semi-permanent hair dye, but it can be really drying.

 2. Hydrogen Peroxide: To lighten hair color that is too dark, spray your hair with a mixture of equal parts hydrogen peroxide and water.
 Leave it on for 30 minutes and then rinse.

 5. Bleach and Shampoo: If you feel particularly daring, try mixing a little bleach in with your shampoo.
 This method lightens the artificial dye, but may also affect your natural color, so proceed at your own risk.
 You should test this mixture on a strand of hair first before doing your entire head.
 The bleach may be too strong and may cause permanent damage.
 Be careful if you decide to try this.

 6. Bleach Powder and Water: Mix equal parts bleach powder and water.
 Pour through your hair and leave it on for 10-15 minutes.
 Rinse it out, and then shampoo and condition as normal.

 Touching up your roots while growing out the dye

 If you’d prefer to continue touching up your roots without using permanent dye this is a useful product: Root Touch-Up Concealing Powder from Clairol.

-Depending on your level of grey and hair colour, you might be able to blend in your roots for five to six weeks, or longer.
+Depending on your level of grey and hair color, you might be able to blend in your roots for five to six weeks, or longer.
 Otherwise consider a shorter haircut (think pixie), and get regular trims until it grows out.
-Keep in mind, that any at-home colour that’s not temporary will set back your growing out phase.
+Keep in mind, that any at-home color that’s not temporary will set back your growing out phase.

 Caring for older hair